apfaudio/tiliqua/gateware/docs/bootloader.rst

 First-time setup
 ^^^^^^^^^^^^^^^^

 1. Flash the RP2040.
 Use the latest pre-built binaries `found here <https://github.com/apfaudio/apfbug/releases>`_.
-To flash them, hold RP2040 BOOTSEL before applying power, then copy the :code:`build/*.uf2` to the usb storage device and power cycle Tiliqua again.
+To flash them, hold RP2040 BOOTSEL (golden button on the Tiliqua motherboard) before applying power, then copy the :code:`build/*.uf2` to the usb storage device and power cycle Tiliqua again.
+If you don't want to remove Tiliqua from your rack, you can also enter the RP2040 bootloader by opening a serial port at 1200 baud.

 2. Build and flash the bootloader bitstream using the built-in flash tool (alternatively just download the latest bootloader archive from the CI artifacts):